-5. One of the biggest advantage and the reason why organizations are investing in campus hiring is the loyalty that the new recruits have for their first company, the one who gave them their first break, who showed faith in their skills without prior experience.
+5. One of the biggest advantages and the reason why organizations are actively investing in campus hiring is the loyalty that the new recruits have for their first company, the one who gave them their first break, who showed faith in their skills without prior experience.
 This makes them emotionally connected and automatically loyal to the organization.

 Freshers are a loyal bunch who join the organization to take hold of the future talent needs of the company.
 Being their very first employer you will be very close to their heart.

 But as with everything else in our lives, we need quicker and better results.
 We need to excel in it and get a big enough ROI for our efforts.
 There are also certain pain points that every process inherently has, that need to be addressed and/or fixed.

 Old Trends of Campus Hiring

 Traditional campus hiring includes a range of variables such as a number of universities and countless candidates spread across a large landscape to filter from, undefined expectations, rigorous competition among companies, the amount of time and money spent, and so on.

 - Screening is mostly based on academic performance alone

 - Limited focus on long-term potential by most organizations